 After utilizing CARSS to optimize project priorities for the CIP period, capital projects that did not have a sufficiently high priority were placed in the "excluded" column on the far right of the chart (highlighted in red).
 This data was then extracted and used to determine the identified gaps in budget needs year-by-year.
 The Capital Budget Team then conducted another detailed review and scrubbing of the remaining, unfunded or underfunded capital projects, along with identifying which of these remaining projects had a high potential to be structured as a P3.
-This resulted in a remaining total of 508 capital projects with verified budget needs that reflected true unfunded capital projects of the District.
+This resulted in a remaining total of 208 capital projects with verified budget needs that reflected true unfunded capital projects of the District.
 This set of projects defines, at this point in time, our best estimate of the total unfunded capital needs of the District, and the financing challenge that needs to be addressed.

-It is important to remember that the capital projects that were removed from the set of 508 projects, because they were deemed to be highly likely to be structured as P3s, are still capital infrastructure needs of the District.
-Those capital needs will probably be financed through the use of an availability payment by the District, or some other payment mechanism, which at least some portion of the payment stream will likely be considered as a long-term obligation of the District, or debt otherwise subject to the District's borrowing limitations.
+Unlike in past years, the 2018 CARSS analysis does not exclude those capital projects identified as likely to be structured as P3s from the overall calculation of total unmet needs.
+Given the uncertainty of when, or even if, the P3 procurements might take place for certain capital projects, it was thought to be more prudent to include those projects in the overall calculation of needs for now.
+When greater certainty arises about individual projects being procured as P3s they can be removed from the analysis at that time.
+It is important to note that any capital needs that are eventually financed as a P3, either through the use of an availability payment by the District, or some other payment mechanism, which at least some portion of the payment stream will likely be considered as a long-term obligation of the District, or debt, will almost certainly be subject to the District's statutory borrowing limitations.